Lack of physical education: Current Trends

 In the EU, physical education is a mandatory subject in general education.
 The time dedicated to physical education varies greatly from country to country.
 About half of EU countries devote 10% of their school curriculum to physical education.
 Hungary, Croatia and Slovenia devote 15%, while Ireland only 4%.

-Out of all EU countries, France devotes the most time to physical education in elementary school, a total of 108 hours, which is only 10% of the total teaching time.
+Out of all EU countries, Scotland devotes the most time to physical education in elementary school, a total of 108 hours, which is only 10% of the total teaching time.
+Furthermore many benefits come with physical activity.
+Even if the risks aren't acknowledged they are still there and still pose a threat.

 The primary education designers in European countries view physical education as less important than other subjects.

 Physical inactivity is responsible for over 500,000 deaths per year in the European Union and accounts for economic costs of over €80 billion per year.

 Funding for physical education in EU schools is poor, which has led to poor quality physical education.
 This lack of funding is reflected in poor quality and lack of equipment at EU schools in respectively 26% and 38% of EU countries.

 Addressing the Lack of Physical Education

 Regulations and Recommendations

 In 2007, the European Parliament's Resolution on the Role of Sport in Education helped parliament conclude that physical education is “the only school subject which seeks to prepare children for a healthy lifestyle and focuses on their overall physical and mental development, as well as imparting important social values such as fairness, self-discipline, solidarity, team spirit, tolerance and fair play…” and one of the most important tools for social integration.

 European Parliament's Resolution places physical education on the European political agenda, highlighting its importance.

-The European Physical Education Association recommends daily physical education in elementary grades up to 11 or 12 years of age and 3 hours per week in post-elementary and high school grades.
+The European Physical Education Association recommends daily physical education in elementary grades up to 10 to 12 years of age and 3 hours per week in post-elementary and high school grades.